microsoft/P.808/docs/results.md

     * `[downloaded_batch_result]_quantity_bonus_report.csv`: List of workers who are eligible for quantity bonus with the amount of bonus (to be used with the mturk_utils.py).
     * `[downloaded_batch_result]_quality_bonus_report.csv`: List of workers who are eligible for quality bonus with the amount of bonus (to be used with the mturk_utils.py).

+    Note:
+    * Votes in CCR test and the `CMOS` values should be interpreted as answer to following questions: The Quality of the "processed" clip Compared to the Quality of the "reference/unprocessed" Clip is ..
+(Much Worse:-3 to Much Better:+3)."
+    On the loading time of Rating Section in the HIT APP order or processed and reference clips are randomized, but the sign of vote is always corrected to answer the above-mentioned question.

 ## Approve/Reject submissions

 Depending to how you create the HITs (using the AMT website or script) you should use the same method for approving/rejecting